everpeace/vagrant-mesos/README.md

 # please choose one region from
 # ["ap-northeast-1", "ap-southeast-1", "eu-west-1", "sa-east-1",
 #  "us-east-1", "us-west-1", "ap-southeast-2", "us-west-2"]
+# NOTE: if you used non-default vpc, you should make sure that
+#       limit of the elastic ips is no less than (zk_n + master_n + slave_n).
+#       In EC2, the limit default is 5.
 ########################
 access_key_id:  EDIT_HERE
 secret_access_key: EDIT_HERE
+default_vpc: true                  # default vpc or not.
 subnet_id: EDIT_HERE               # VPC subnet id
 security_groups: ["EDIT_HERE"]     # array of VPN security groups. e.g. ['sg*** ']
 keypair_name: EDIT_HERE